 3. The NRM server retrieves UE IP address by using event monitoring capability for PDU session status (or PDN connectivity status), and then PCC procedures are initiated from NRM server.

-4. The NRM server sends a resource response to the VAL server.
+4. The NRM server sends a network resource adaptation response to the VAL server.

 5. The VAL service communication is established, and resources have been allocated.